FarmVivi/scream/wireshark/README.md

-# Wireshark Dissector for SCReAM Audio Protocol
+# Wireshark Dissector for Scream Audio Protocol

-This directory contains a Wireshark dissector for analyzing SCReAM (Scream) audio packets.
+This directory contains a Wireshark dissector for analyzing Scream (Scream) audio packets.
 The dissector allows you to inspect and analyze the audio stream packets in Wireshark for debugging and analysis purposes.

-## What is SCReAM?
+## What is Scream?

-SCReAM is a virtual audio device driver for Windows that publishes audio as PCM multicast/unicast streams over UDP.
+Scream is a virtual audio device driver for Windows that publishes audio as PCM multicast/unicast streams over UDP.
 The default configuration uses:
 - **Multicast address**: 239.255.77.77
 - **UDP port**: 4010
 - **Protocol**: Raw PCM audio with a 5-byte header

 ## Packet Structure

-Each SCReAM packet consists of:
+Each Scream packet consists of:

 ### Header (5 bytes)
 1. **Byte 0 - Sample Rate** (encoded):